adrianghub/adrianzinko/src/content/blog/on-use-optimistic.md

 draft: false
 tags:
   - JavaScript
-  - ReactJS
+  - React
-description:
-  "The Magic of useOptimistic hook in React"
+description: "The Magic of useOptimistic hook in React"
 ---

 > In today's fast-paced digital world, the responsiveness of applications plays a crucial role in user experience.
 React developers constantly seek ways to make apps feel quicker and more responsive.
 One innovative approach to achieving this is through optimistic UI updates, a concept that the useOptimistic hook in React brings to the forefront..